 Students are encouraged to use their best judgment regarding their local travel conditions.
 If USM is open, students are expected to attend their class(es).
 If unable to attend, students are expected to work out their absence with their professor prior to the class starting.
 Students are also encouraged to proactively discuss methods of contacting their faculty prior to inclement weather arriving.
 Discussing options earlier can reduce miscommunication.
 A detailed listing of professors and their contact information can be found on the Faculty Directory.

-Portland-Gorham campus transit is provided via the METRO Husky Line.
-The Husky Line is managed through Greater Portland METRO.
-A delay or closure of the University does not necessarily effect campus transit via the Husky Line.
+Portland–Gorham campus transit is provided via the METRO Husky Line.
+The Husky Line is managed through Greater Portland METRO, which operates independently.
+A delay or closure of the University does not necessarily affect campus transit via the Husky Line.

 Any cancellations during the week of final exams will result in exams being rescheduled at a time during the finals week as circumstances allow.
 In keeping with the Syllabus policy, each course syllabus should state the instructor’s policies regarding scheduling make up exams.
 Likewise, the instructor may indicate in their syllabus the grading implications for a weather-related final exam cancellation.
 For the most timely notification of weather-related cancellations or postponements, members of the University of Southern Maine are strongly encouraged to sign up for text and/or email message alerts.